Lima Airport Tips

 One of my favorite airport murals: If you’re going to leave me, let it be at the airport.

-Short layovers in Lima
+7. Short layovers

 If you have a short layover from your international arrival and a connection to Cusco or another national destination, it’s best to stay in the airport.
 The neighborhood around the airport is one of the most dangerous in Lima (which makes it the most dangerous in all of Peru).
 There’s not a lot to see near the airport, so if you don’t have time to go somewhere, stay inside.
+Scroll back up to see information about what’s at Lima’s Jorge Chavez airport outside of security.

 Luggage storage

-Look for signs for Left Luggage.
+Look for signs for Luggage Storage on the 1st floor.

 Luggage storage prices